-Dage E. Morrow Official:
+Dage E. Morin

-JOYCE E. MORROW Administrative Assistant to the Secretary of the Army 0633905 Military Review presents professional information, but the views expressed herein are those of the authors, not the Department of Defense or its elements.
+Military Review presents professional information, but the views expressed herein are those of the authors, not the Department of Defense or its elements.
 The content does not necessarily reflect the official U.S. Army position and does not change or supersede any information in other official U.S. Army publications.
 Authors are responsible for the accuracy and source documentation of material they provide.
 Military Review reserves the right to edit material.
-Basis of official distribution is one per 10 officers for major commands, corps, divisions, major staff agencies, garrison commands, Army schools, Reserve commands, and Cadet Command organizations; one per 25 officiers for medical commands, hospitals, and units; and one per five officers for Active and Reserve brigades and battalions, based on assigned field grade officer strength.
+Basis of official distribution is one per 10 officers for major commands, corps, divisions, major staff agencies, garrison commands, Army schools, Reserve commands, and Cadet Command organizations; one per 25 officers for medical commands, hospitals, and units; and one per five officers for Active and Reserve brigades and battalions, based on assigned field grade officer strength.
 Military Review is available online at http://militaryreview.army.mil.

 Military Review (US ISSN 0026-4148) (USPS 123-830) is published bimonthly by the U.S. Army, CAC, Fort Leavenworth, KS 66027-1293.
-Paid subscriptions are available through the Superintendent of Documents for \$42 US/ APO/FPO and \$58.80 foreign addresses per year.
+Paid subscriptions are available through the Superintendent of Documents for \$42 US/APO/FPO and \$58.80 foreign addresses per year.
 Periodical postage paid at Leavenworth, KS, and additional mailing offices.
 POSTMASTER: Send address changes to Military Review, CAC, 290 Stimson Avenue, Unit 2, Fort Leavenworth, KS 66027-1254.